January 15, 2024

 The tulip is one of the symbols of the country, stereotypical even.
 If you don't see at least one on your visit to Amsterdam or other parts of the country, you haven't really been there.
 This all started in the 16th century when the flower, originally from the Ottoman Empire, was introduced in western Europe where it does not grow in the wild.

-Not only does the Netherlands produce and sell most tulips in the world.
-They also give them away for free every year.
+Not only does the Netherlands produce and sell the most tulips in the world.
+They also give away thousands of flowers for free every year.
 One of these moments is during National Tulip Day, more about that celebration later.
 Another moment when the country gives away thousands of flowers is Easter Sunday, when the Vatican is decorated with 30,000 flowers from the Netherlands.

 And every spring, Canada's capital comes alive with colourful tulips.
 As every year, the Dutch Royal Family and the people of the Netherlands each send 10,000 flower bulbs in thanks for hosting the Royal Family during the second world war and for aiding in the liberation of the country.

 How do you celebrate National Tulip Day?
-Usually this is the best time to visit Amsterdam for tulips, as on this day a major square in the city is turned into a pop-up tulip picking garden.
-Here everyone can pick flowers for free.
-The event is organised by Dutch tulip growers and in the months that follow 1,7 billion of the flowers will brighten up homes around the world.
+Usually this is the best day to visit Amsterdam for tulips, as on this day a major square in the city is turned into a pop-up tulip picking garden.
+Where everyone can pick flowers for free.
+The event is organised by Dutch tulip growers and in the months that follow 1.7 billion of the flowers will brighten up homes around the world.

-2023 is the 10th anniversary for this celebration, which is why this year the tulip picking garden will be on one of the biggest squares in the city at Museumplein.
+On 20 January 2024, the 11th edition of this celebration, Museumplein is turned into a massive tulip picking garden, surrounded by museums such as the Rijksmuseum, Van Gogh Museum, Stedelijk Museum and Moco Museum.
 At the tulip picking garden you will be responsible for your own belongings, the organisation will provide you with a free biologically degradable bag which fits a small bouquet of flowers, you can pick up to 20 tulips.

 How to enjoy your flowers for longer